urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/04 Object Oriented Programming.md

 Method overload
   Allows you to create methods with the same signature, but that take different parameters and have different implementation Rules
-    The method parameters must change: either the number or the type of parameters must be different in the two methods The return type can be freely modified
+    The method parameters must change: either the number, order or type of the parameters must be different in the two methods
+      This is the most important rule.
+If not accomplished method overloading won't compile The return type can be freely modified
     The access modifier (public, private, and so on) can be freely modified Thrown exceptions, if any, can be freely modified